Glowstick Games

 3 or more people

-A parent-free house {so you can turn all the lights out and run round the house searching for the glowsticks}
+A parent-free house {so you can turn all the lights out and run round the house searching for the

 Rules:

-The object of this game is to find the most glowsticks, or more glowsticks than the other contestants.
 It's probably a good idea to set a time limit; maybe 5 minutes.
-You might want to write down where you've hidden the glowsticks just in case you forget later on!
+You might want to write down where you've hidden the

 Game variations:

-Teams If you have enough people you could split into 2 or more search parties and divide the play area between each team member to cover more ground in the same time.
+more search parties and divide the play area between each team member to cover more ground in the same time.

 Points: